deanhiller/webpieces/webserver/README.md

 # webpieces

+* release a version AND have generated projects use the sslcert.WebSSLFactory to have 1 less class in that package

 * ADD response http1.1 queue and http2 to capture LAST 3 frames sent so on exception we know

 * (6/27)TEST WINDOWS NOW...should be fixed with ... fix https://discuss.gradle.org/t/i18n-issue-with-chinese-directly-in-java-string-on-windows-mac-is-fine/32216

-add better parsing of flags after the Map so that arguments can be documented from plugins????
+* need a scan of required arguments to begin with!! add better parsing of flags after the Map so that arguments can be documented from plugins????
 How to discover and print out help cleanly??
 1. optional args with default(default can be null)
 2. required args